 All Saints Headmaster Dr. Dana Beane, who served from 1998-2003, introduced “The All Saints Way,” as a guideline for manners and respect for others.
 “The All Saints Way,” is an important part of the school today.
 In fact, in 2007, Hartford Avenue, just west of the campus, was renamed “All Saints Way.”

-In 2011, the Board of Trustees voted to begin a Capital Campaign to raise money for new and expanded facilities that include space for high school classrooms.
+In 2011: The Board of Trustees voted to begin a Capital Campaign to raise money for new and expanded facilities that included space for high school classrooms.
 In November, the Board voted to add grades nine through twelve in successive years beginning in the Fall of 2012.